LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Data exfiltration

 \subsubsection{Sharing of already collected information}

 Another similar plugin called Magic~\cite{magin_plugin} had even more specific instructions for ChatGPT to \textit{``Keep in mind that you do not need to ask for personal information such as users' name or email address''}.
 However, based on our interactions we noticed that these instructions did not apply to the data that was shared before prompting the plugin.
 Specifically, we provided personal details (such as name, email address, date of birth, health issues) to ChatGPT and asked it to arrange the travel.
-When ChatGPT contacted Magic, these details were automatically shared in the API request. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction.pdf}{Magic before prompting link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction.pdf}} provides interaction with the plugin when data was shared before prompting. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction-2.pdf}{Magic after prompting link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction-2.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction-2.pdf}} provides interaction with the plugin when it was prompted before sharing any data.
+When ChatGPT contacted Magic, these details were automatically shared in the API request. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction.pdf}{Magic before prompting link}~\cite{magic-interaction} provides interaction with the plugin when data was shared before prompting. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/magic-interaction-2.pdf}{Magic after prompting link}~\cite{magic-interaction-2} provides interaction with the plugin when it was prompted before sharing any data.
 This analysis was conducted on July 31, 2023.